 Dry powder inhaler is a type of inhaler that is in a powder form.
 This type of inhaler requires more effort when inhaling the medicine.

 Nebulizers are electronic devices that transform asthma drugs into a fine mist, and they do not need forceful inhalation.

 Most of the time, nebulizers require a power supply, and they are also bulkier compared to inhalers.

 Choosing the right asthma medication might be hard.
 But the best way to know the best device for your condition is to ask your doctor.
 Doctors will give you the right prescription for the kind of device that you might need to control your asthma attacks.

-We ranked the best Asthma medications websites so that you can find what you need.
+The Community ranked the best Asthma medications websites so that you can find what you need.
 Help improve the ranking by voting too.